stevenGarciaDev/BugTrackerUI/README.md

 - Created controlled components for login, register, create ticket, and create project pages
 - Implement action creators, actions, reducers, and selectors for interacting with Redux Store
 - Use React Router to implement a Single Page Application
-- Deploy to Azure and setup CI/CD with Azure Pipelines through the Classic Editor

 ## Structure of Code